wis3ape/movies/README.md

 #Instructions

+Please check on your system that you have installed:
+.Node & npm
+.Bower (`npm i -g bower`)
+.Grunt-cli (`npm i -g grunt-cli`)

-Install node & bower dependencies:
+Install node & bower project dependencies:
 `npm i && bower install`

 To run the project for development please run:
 `grunt serve-dev`

-To run it for production run instead:
+To run it for production environment run instead:
 `grunt serve-prod`

-It's importante to notice that you might need to install grunt-cli globally:
-`npm i -g grunt-cli`

 #TODO